 Attempting to control the moles food source is difficult since they have a varied diet.

 Grain-based baits (containing zinc phosphide) don’t work that well because moles don’t normally eat grain.
 If they aren’t attracted to the bait, they’re not likely to ingest the poison.

-Borders of marigolds are thought to repel moles but haven’t been tested.
+Borders of marigolds or daffodils are thought to repel moles but haven’t been tested.

 Make the area less attractive for moles:

 Moles prefer wet, low areas that are rich in worms and grubs.
 Moles follow their food sources, if there are fewer grubs and worms, the moles may move on.
 However, grubs and worms are not the only food source for moles.